 Q: Are there any benefits to using a Dyson vacuum cleaner over other models?

 A: There are several benefits to using a Dyson vacuum cleaner over other models.
-The most obvious benefit is that Dyson vacuums are known for their superior suction power compared to other brands and their advanced filtration technology.
-Additionally, Dyson vacuums often come with convenient features such as whole-machine HEPA filtration, easy-empty dustbins, and adjustable speed settings.
+The most obvious one is that Dyson vacuums are known for their superior suction power compared to other brands and their advanced filtration technology.
+Additionally, Dyson vacuums often come with convenient features such as whole-machine HEPA filtration, easy-empty dustbins and adjustable speed settings.

 Q: How do prices compare between Dyson and other brands?